darwiin/yaac-another-awesome-cv/README.md

 \tagline{Chef de projet IT}
 ```

-Most social network have their command to render a clickable link or simple text label.
+Most social network have their command to render a clickable link or a simple text entry.

 ```latex
 % Render author's linked-in (optional)